LisaHJung/Beginners-guide-to-creating-a-full-stack-JavaScript-app-with-Elasticsearch/README.md

 Move the unzipped file to your desired location.

+I recommend that you change the name to something shorter as the downloaded project will have the following name: beginners-guide-to-creating-a-full-stack-JavaScript-app-with-Elasticsearch-main.zip

 Cd into the project directory.

 :sparkles:**Depending on which episode/blog/branch you are working on, the corresponding repo will contain only the server side code or both the server and client side code.**:sparkles: